CovertLab/wcEcoli/wholecell/fireworks/README.md

    confirm creating and initializing the database.
 If it fails to connect, check that the `mongo-ssh.sh` tunnel is still running.

-   If you want additional launchpad databases, just create a launchpad yaml file for each one.
+   If you want additional launchpad databases, create a launchpad yaml file for each one.
-   To use a launchpad config filename besides the default `my_launchpad.yaml`, pass it as an option to commands, e.g.
-   `lpad -l gce_launchpad.yaml reset`.
+   To use a launchpad config filename besides the default `my_launchpad.yaml`, pass it as a command option like `lpad -l gce_launchpad.yaml webgui -s`.

 1. If you need a queue-adapter to run FireWorks workers on Sherlock, write `my_qadapter.yaml` from the template `wholecell/fireworks/templates/my_qadapter.yaml`.
+   Or you can run the interactive script `python -m wholecell.fireworks.initialize`, but beware that it overwrites `my_launchpad.yaml` and `my_qadapter.yaml`.

 The launchpad database keeps the status of current and past workflows.
 You can rerun past workflows without re-uploading them, archive or delete